martillansky/dummy-token-ui-master/README.md

 # Instructions for testing the Dummy Token UI.

 The DUMMY token was deployed on the Sepolia testnet.
-Please do `cp .env.example .env` and fill the token address and check the [Sepolia block explorer](https://sepolia.etherscan.io/address/0x8F0Bfef6ECA6C93aCfF5733966BD0187c7D916cC)
+Please do `cp .env.example .env`, fill the token address in the .env file and, check the [Sepolia block explorer](https://sepolia.etherscan.io/address/0x8F0Bfef6ECA6C93aCfF5733966BD0187c7D916cC)

 The token appears to deviate from ERC20 standards in two ways: it lacks proper implementation of the decimals function and fails to specify boolean returns for transfer operations.